HOME SCHEDULE RESULTS RANKINGS MACHINES RULES/FAQ LINKS CONTACTS

 C. Temporary faults with loss of ball

 If a player loses a ball through a random machine fault which is not persistent and has not affected other players and through no fault of their own, the player affected has two options as below.
-The player must notify the regional co-ordinator and explain the fault which must be corroborated by another player.
-It is up to the regional co-ordinator to decide if the event falls under this rule.
-Their decision will be final but they may choose to consult with other players to deem what is the fairest solution.
+The player must notify the regional coordinator and explain the fault which must be corroborated by another player.
+It is up to the regional coordinator to decide if the event falls under this rule.
+Their decision will be final but they may choose to consult with other players to deem what is the fairest solution, which may be an alternative to the options presented below.

 1. Completing their game and then playing one ball of a new game.
 The scores of the two games will then be added together to form the player’s score for that machine.
 Or,